-Steve Toth Wins Republican Nomination for Texas' 2nd Congressional District, Defeating Incumbent Dan Crenshaw
+Steve Toth Secures Republican Nomination for Texas’ 2nd Congressional District, Defeating Dan Crenshaw

-State Representative Steve Toth has won the Republican nomination for Texas’ 2nd Congressional District, defeating four-term incumbent U.S. Representative Dan Crenshaw.
-Toth declared victory following primary results that indicated a lead, marking the first instance of an incumbent U.S. Representative losing a renomination bid in the current election cycle.
+State Representative Steve Toth has secured the Republican nomination for Texas’ 2nd Congressional District, defeating four-term incumbent U.S. Representative Dan Crenshaw.
+Toth declared victory on Tuesday, with primary results indicating a 15-point margin.
+Crenshaw's defeat marks the first time an incumbent member of Congress has lost renomination in the 2026 midterm election cycle.

 Election Outcome

-Steve Toth secured the Republican nomination for Texas’ 2nd Congressional District, preventing incumbent Dan Crenshaw from advancing to the general election.
-This outcome represents a shift from previous primary elections where Crenshaw had won by significant margins.
+Steve Toth's victory represents a shift from previous primary elections where Representative Crenshaw had won by significant margins.

 Steve Toth